security-geeks/JReFrameworker/index.md

 - Enhanced bytecode validity checks with respect to the entire runtime library (not just the generated class file)
 - Lots of example attack modules!

 If you find a problem please [report an issue](https://github.com/benjholla/JReFrameworker/issues).
-If you want to help [pull requests](https://github.com/benjholla/JReFrameworker/pulls) are always welcome.
+If you want to help, [pull requests](https://github.com/benjholla/JReFrameworker/pulls) are always welcome.